Choosing the Right Tarp:

 The Edge is our smallest tarp.
-It's not recommended for the Ridgerunner but is appropriate for the Blackbird and Traveler Hammock.
-It's wide enough to provide some wind protection and a little extra protected area outside the hammock.
+It’s not recommended for the Ridgerunner but is appropriate for the Blackbird, Blackbird XLC and Traveler hammocks.
+It’s wide enough to provide some wind protection and a little extra protected area outside the hammock.
 For instance if you want to sit on the ground next to the hammock and cook while still being covered you can.
-Weight conscious hangers who hang year-round will often pair the Edge for 3 seasons with the Superfly for cold weather.
-There is also a removeable door kit available for the Edge for added protection at the ends.
+Weight conscious hangers who hang year-round will often have an Edge for 3-seasons and a Superfly for cold weather.
+There is also a removeable door-kit available for the Edge for added protection at the ends.
+The Edge would also be a good lightweight option for the Ridgerunner as long as it’s paired with an Undercover/Poncho or Spindrift for added end-coverage.

 The Superfly (SF) is our largest tarp.
-As far as size and coverage goes, it's equivalent to the MJ plus removable door kit.
-The only difference is that the doors of the SF are not removable, they're built-in to the shape of the tarp.
-You can however fold them underneath when not needed, this creates a shape almost identical to that of the MJ.
+As far as size and coverage goes, it’s equivalent to the MJ plus removable door kit.
+The only difference is that the doors of the SF are not removable, they’re built-in to the shape of the tarp.
+You can however fold them to the outside or the underside when not needed, this creates a shape almost identical to that of the MJ.
+The Superfly is a 100% coverage all-season tarp when used over any of our end gathered hammocks (BB, BBXLC, Travelers).
+The Superfly is a popular choice over the Ridgerunner as well, you will only be able to get the doors closed about 90% of the way due to the long suspension triangle of the Ridgerunner, however most folks feel this is fully adequate for storm protection on it’s own, and the UCP or Spindrift can always be added for more if there is any concern.
+The versatility, expansive coverage, and convenient built-in doors of the Superfly make it a good choice for any of our hammock models.
+This is our most popular tarp.

-The Cloudburst is our 11'x10' rectangle designed as a solid 3 season tarp for the Ridgerunner hammock, it's panel pulls are spaced farther apart to correspond to the spreader bars of the RR.
+The Cloudburst is our 11’x10′ rectangle designed as a solid 3-season tarp for the Ridgerunner hammock, it’s panel pulls are spaced farther apart to correspond to the spreader bars of the RR.
 Unlike the Edge, MJ and Superfly, it features straight cut sides (the ridge seam still has the same very slight curve cut).
 The lack of a curve on the bottom edge and the rectangular shape give this tarp a good bit more coverage over the Ridgerunner than the MJ does, especially at the ends.
-The Cloudburst can be used with the Blackbird and Traveler hammocks as well.
+The Cloudburst can be used with the Blackbird, Blackbird XLC and Traveler hammocks as well, and is door-kit compatible

-Both the MJ and the Edge also have an available removable door kit that can be added to the tarp to provide coverage at the ends of the A-frame.
-The door kit attaches via hooks and shockcord, and is useful for it's versatility.
-You can to take them but leave them packed until needed, take doors for one end only just in case, turn the MJ into a winter tarp, leave them home in the summer to save weight etc. It's a good addition to your tarp if you want one tarp for all seasons, but still want to save some weight in the warmer months when doors aren't needed.
+The MJ, Edge, and Cloudburst have an available removable door-kit that can be added to the tarp to provide lots of extra coverage at the ends of the A-frame.
+The door kit attaches via hooks and shockcord, and is useful for it’s versatility.
+You can to take them but leave them packed until needed, take doors for one end only just in case, turn the MJ or CB into a winter tarp, leave them home in the summer to save weight etc. It’s a good addition to your tarp if you want one tarp for all seasons, but still want to save some weight in the warmer months when doors aren’t needed.
 The built-in doors of the Superfly have some advantages as well.
 Keep in mind that the coverage of the SF is equivalent to that of the MJ plus added door kit.
-Since the doors of the SF are built-in, the weight of the SF is a couple oz. less than the weight of the MJ plus door kit, and the price of the SF is also about 55$ less than the price of the MJ plus added door kit.
-Being that the doors are built-in, they're alot easier to deal with compared to the removable doors of the Edge or MJ that must be attached, adjusted, etc. In general the SF is a better option for those who will use the doors more often, for instance those in a colder climate or those doing a decent amount of trips in winter.
-The removable doors are more suited for occasional use, being used for the occasional spring/fall storm or the user that camps almost exclusively in 3 seasons but does the occasional winter trip but can't justify having a seperate winter tarp.
-Many dedicated hangers who are also packweight conscious will often have a smaller tarp like the Edge for 3 seasons as well as a Superfly for winter.
+Since the doors of the SF are built-in, the weight of the SF is a couple oz. less than the weight of the MJ plus door-kit, and the price of the SF is also about 55$ less than the price of the MJ plus added door-kit.
+Being that the doors are built-in, they’re alot easier to deal with compared to the removable doors of the Edge, MJ, CB that must be attached, adjusted, etc. In general the permanent doors of the SF are a better option for those who will use the doors more often, for instance those in a colder climate or those doing a decent amount of trips in winter, those using it over a Ridgerunner or those that don’t care about the extra 5oz they could save by going with an MJ.
+The removable doors are more suited for occasional use, being used for the occasional spring/fall storm or for the weight-conscious user that camps almost exclusively in 3 seasons but does the occasional winter trip and can’t justify having a seperate winter tarp.
+Many dedicated hangers who are also packweight conscious will often have a smaller tarp like the Edge or MJ for 3 seasons as well as a Superfly for winter.
 Those who are not packweight conscious often go with the Superfly year round.
-Those that camp mainly in 3 seasons may opt for the MJ or the Edge.
+Those that camp mainly in 3 seasons may opt for the MJ, Edge or Cloudburst.